voxpupuli/puppet-nfs/README.md

   version 3 to mount nfs resources.
 It defaults to the setting of `nfs_v4`

 #####`exports_file`
   String.
-It defines the location of file with the nfs export resources used by the nfs server.
+It defines the location of the file with the nfs export resources used by the nfs server.

 #####`idmapd_file`
   String.
-It defines the location of th file with the idmapd settings.
+It defines the location of the file with the idmapd settings.

 #####`defaults_file`
   String.
-It defines the location of th file with the nfs settings.
+It defines the location of the file with the nfs settings.

 #####`manage_packages`
   Boolean.
 It defines if the packages should be managed through this module